astronomer/docs/astro/connect-gcp.md

 :::info

-This connection option is available only for dedicated Astro Hosted clusters and Astro Hybrid.
+This connection option is not available for standard Astro Hosted clusters.
+It is available for dedicated clusters and Astro Hybrid.

 :::